Head of Education, Common Room

 Sr. Manager of Developer Relations, HubSpot

 We hosted a webinar with HubSpot on February 9, 2023.
 If you missed it, don’t worry!
 Read on for the highlights or watch the recording above.
-We hope you enjoy this webinar—if you’re already excited for the next one, join us on March 2 where we’ll be joined by dbt Labs’ Anna Filippova, Senior Director of Community & Data, and Janessa Lantz, VP of Marketing, for a discussion on strategies and metrics to align community with the business.

 In this webinar, Head of Education at Common Room Kyle Pitochelli sits down with Chris Riley, Senior Manager of Developer Relations at HubSpot, and SJ Morris, Senior Manager of Developer Community at HubSpot, to talk about community best practices and how HubSpot uses Common Room to communicate team impact, manage community members, and identify growth areas in their community strategy.

 After some brief intros, Kyle, Chris, and SJ open the conversation by talking about how they think about DevRel and how they manage their developer community at HubSpot.
 Then, they discuss how HubSpot uses Common Room to measure the impact of their community and map their community user journey.